 Day 1.
 ARUSHA – TARANGIRE

 After a short briefing, we will drive to Tarangire National Park, home to the largest concentration of elephants in Africa.
-After entering through the main gate, we will start the safari through the park, where we will be able to see elephants, antelopes, lions, and many other animals among the ancient baobab trees within the park.
+After entering through the main door we will start the safari; We will be able to see elephants, antelopes, lions, many other animals among the ancient baobab trees within the park.
 This park is unique and it is never the same on each visit.
-We will have lunch in the picnic area and then head to Karatu for dinner and overnight.
+We will have lunch at the picnic area and then head to Karatu for dinner and an overnight stay.

-After breakfast, we will drive to Serengeti National Park through the Ngorongoro highlands and stop at the Naabi Hill gate for lunch and check-in before continuing with the game drive en-route to Serengeti.
+After breakfast, we will drive through the Serengeti National Park and stop at the Naabi Hill gate for lunch and check-in before continuing with the game drive en-route to Serengeti.
 The park has won many awards, it was also the winner of the best National Park in Africa.
 We can find large numbers of elephants, buffaloes, and wildebeest along with a lot of giraffes, zebras, Thomson’s gazelles, wild boars, and impalas.
 Dinner and overnight inside Serengeti Park.

 Today we will have the opportunity to visit one of the largest inactive, intact, and unfilled volcanic calderas in the world.
 It is 610 meters deep and its base covers 260 square kilometers in addition to being 1800 meters above sea level.

 We can enjoy seeing animals such as the African buffalo or Grant’s zebra.
 In the extreme southwest is the Lerai forest, which consists mainly of yellow fever trees (of the acacia family).
 To the north of the forest is a shallow soda lake called Lake Magadi and to the east is the Gorigor Swamp and Ngoitok Tok Springs, where herds of hippos are found.
 The north of the crater is, in general, much drier and is formed by the open grasslands that characterize the crater floor; this is where most of the resident fauna reside.
-After the tour of the crater, we will depart to Karatu town for dinner and overnight.
+After the crater tour, we will head to Arusha for dinner and overnight.